stbaione/llm-dev/halo-models.md

 Fix crash for the issue Rob raised for llama3-8b | Mahesh | [18367](https://github.com/iree-org/iree/issues/18367)
-Causal (Masked) Attention Support for torch to linalg | Rohan | Done (support for is_causal in FE) Causal (Masked) Attention Support for gpu codegen | Rohan/Stan | Stan/Rohan got it to work, should be in main by next week Non-Causal/Causal Attention IR lowering codegen | Kunwar | Not there yet Fix issue with export of large constants in exported MLIR | Stella | This is causing [18353](https://github.com/iree-org/iree/issues/18353) Mostly done
+Causal (Masked) Attention Support for torch to linalg | Rohan | Done (support for is_causal in FE) Causal (Masked) Attention Support for gpu codegen | Rohan/Stan | Stan/Rohan got it to work, should be in main by next week Non-Causal/Causal Attention IR lowering codegen | Kunwar | Not gottent to this stage yet Fix issue with export of large constants in exported MLIR | Stella | This is causing [18353](https://github.com/iree-org/iree/issues/18353) Mostly DONE
-RotaryEmbeddingLayer support static_tables=False | Vivek | [issue](https://github.com/nod-ai/sharktank/issues/156) (PR)(https://github.com/llvm/torch-mlir/pull/3671) Done
+RotaryEmbeddingLayer support static_tables=False | Vivek | (PR)(https://github.com/llvm/torch-mlir/pull/3671) DONE
+Pipeline to run llama3 and verify numerics | Kumar/Dhiraj |

 # Artifacts